Five Tips to Make Your Money Work for You

 Tip #3 – Say “yes!” to free money

-While most police officers are eligible for pension plans, pension payments on their own will likely not be enough to support you through retirement.
 After shoring up your emergency fund, make sure you are contributing enough to your employer-sponsored retirement plan to take full advantage of any matching contributions.
 Regardless of the amount of your employers’ match, it’s wise to maximize every cent.

 Tip #4 – Pay down bad debt

 Begin with a review of your current debt with an eye toward identifying “bad” debt.
 Bad debt is any debt that charges an interest rate higher than what would be considered a reasonable long-term rate of return from an investment, generally 6 to 8 percent.
-If you carry bad debt, such as a credit card with an 18 percent interest rate, use as much of your supplemental pay as possible to pay it down or (hopefully) pay it off.
+If you carry bad debt, such as a credit card with an 18 percent interest rate, use as much of your bonus as possible to pay it down or (hopefully) pay it off.

 Start with the loans that carry the highest interest rates.
 If necessary, consider using some of your emergency funds to pay them down.
 If you have an emergency before you have a chance to replenish your emergency account, you can resort to using the credit card again if necessary, while saving considerable money on interest payments in the meantime.